• Home

 Tim Skelly, 2020, Coin-op designer of Armor Attack, Reactor, Star Castle and more

-Gene Smith, 2002, game programmer at Intellivision, Atari and Accolade
+Gene Smith, 2002, designer & programmer at Intellivision (Bomb Squad), Activision and Accolade

 Jonathan "Joffa" Smith, 2010, prolific game programmer at Ocean Software